 Since the last decade, there has been a surge in demand for shipping container homes, owing to its low cost of construction and portability.
 That’s why repurposing shipping containers has become an eco-friendly trend in building space-saving homes across the globe.

-If you are also interested in shipping container architecture, you’ll definitely get inspired by these shipping container home builds and designs from around the world.
-They not only offer a chance to own a home for less but also do your bit to lead a sustainable living.
+If you are also interested in shipping container architecture, you’ll definitely get inspired by these shipping container homes and designs from around the world.
+They not only offer a chance to own a home for less but also do your bit to lead a sustainable lifestyle.
 Have a look, and you’ll want to own one!

-In want to own a low-debt home, Richard and Amy – a couple from from Victoria, Australia has opted for a cargo architecture.
-They have transformed three 20-feet shipping containers into their dream home.
-The roof design with solar panels is very creative.
+If you desire a low-debt home, follow the likes of Richard and Amy – a couple from from Victoria, Australia – who opted for cargo architecture.
+The latter has transformed three 20-feet shipping containers into the couple’s dream home with a roof installed with solar panels for off-the-grid living.

 Off-grid shipping container home